 Q: What are you going to do going forward to fix Cyberpunk 2077?

 A: We are focused on fixing the bugs and crashes players are experiencing across every platform.
 You can expect more in the way of patches — both small and large — to be released in the future.
 Our plans for supporting Cyberpunk 2077 in the long-term are unchanged, and we will continue to introduce updates and patches to give all players across all consoles and PCs a better experience with the game.

 Q: You have said there would be free DLC for the game in ‘early 2021’, will this be impacted by improvements?

 A: We’re still planning on releasing free DLC for the game, just like with The Witcher 3.
 However, we have decided that our priority is working on the most important fixes and updates.
-We will be releasing free DLC afterwards — we’ll have more to say about that in the coming months.
+So far, we have released the first DLC pack together with Patch 1.3, and we will be releasing more in the future — we’ll have more to say about that in the coming months.

 Q: When can we expect the next-gen update for Cyberpunk 2077?

-A: We are planning to release the free, next-gen update for Cyberpunk 2077 this year.
-We’re aiming for the second half of the year and we’ll reveal more when we have more to share.
+A: We are planning to release the free, next-gen update for Cyberpunk 2077 in 2022.
+We’re aiming for the first quarter of the year and we’ll reveal more when we have more to share.

 Q: Are you making the team crunch to work on the patches?